Novita was a mentee on the Mentoring Women in Business programme between 2018-2019.

 Novita, from Indonesia, had always been ambitious and enjoyed going to work, but when she had children she felt she was spending too much time away from them and her husband.
 She decided to start her own business, as that would give her more flexibility to combine work and family.
-In 2012, she opened an online shop that sold clothing for Muslim women.
+In 2012, she opened an online shop, My Daily Hijab, that sold clothing for Muslim women.
 It wasn’t long before she decided to find women that were in a similar situation as she used to be, to offer them that same flexibility through employment.
 She hired housewives who could sew from their homes and combine that with their other domestic responsibilities.

 Ever since it was set up, the business had been experiencing many ups and downs.
 The year before Novita applied for the Mentoring Women in Business Programme, she was even running a loss.
 Novita felt the responsibility she had towards the women she employed and knew she needed to find a way to improve the way she ran her business.

 I loved the guidance my mentor provided; she never told me what to do but she helped me to find out things myself and really analyse what is best for my business.

 Through the collaboration between the Cherie Blair Foundation for Women and Qualcomm® Wireless Reach™, in November 2018, Novita was matched with Khadizat from Nigeria, the CEO of an architecture firm.
 She disclosed to Khadizat that her business hadn’t been doing well and that she’d always had problems finding the focus of her business, as she was used to running different clothing lines.
 After discussing it with her mentor, she realised that this was what made it difficult to stabilise and scale up her company, as it was costing her too much money.